SWFLSec/swflsec.github.io/hackation/call-for-volunteers.md

 The more information you share ahead of time the more we have to base our selections on.
 The volunteer submission deadline is June 15, 2024.

 SWFLSec and Hackation 2024 do not provide honorariums or travel assistance for volunteers.
 We apologize if this impacts your ability to volunteer at our event.

-Submit the following [Google Form](https://forms.gle/dN7NpkUuU1DGnpG87) to be considered for volunteering!